There are support and contacts that can help you stay in work.

 If you have a trade onion representative, you can have them at a meeting to discuss your job role, whether the company recognises them or not.

-RNIB and Action for blind people offer a range of support services that can help you to retain your job including:
+RNIB offer a range of support services that can help you to retain your job including:

 We can help you understand more clearly the effects of your sight loss on your work by conducting a workplace assessment through Access to Work or on a private consultancy basis.
-Private assessments are arranged through your nearest RNIB or Action centre - which you can find by calling the RNIB Helpline given above.
+Private assessments are arranged by calling the RNIB Helpline given above.

 Please see our Access to Work section for more details about the scheme.

-ESTS offers confidential telephone support, information and counselling to people who, because of sight loss, are experiencing emotional difficulties.
-ESTS can give you time to talk about your situation and how you are feeling.
-The Emotional Support Service is accessed via RNIB Helpline.
+Our Sight Loss Counselling service offers confidential telephone and online support, information and counselling to people who, because of sight loss, are experiencing emotional difficulties.
+Our Sight Loss Counselling team can give you time to talk about your situation and how you are feeling.
+Our Sight Loss Counselling service is accessed via our Helpline on 0303 123 9999 or email [email protected].

 Leisure and recreation can be an important step to helping you stay in work.
 Taking up a new interest can increase your independence, boost your confidence and make you feel good about yourself.
-RNIB offer advice and information on leisure activities and sports, and produce a range of publications to help you make the most of your free time.
-Further information is available via RNIB Helpline.
+We offer advice and information on leisure activities and sports, and produce a range of publications to help you make the most of your free time.
+Further information is available via our Helpline.

 Access to Work can help fund extra costs in work that result from your sight problem.
 This funding can take the form of providing technology or covering the costs of employing support workers, travel to work or training.
 The level of Access to Work funding is decided through an assessment that takes place in your workplace.
 This assessment takes into account your sight problem, your working environment and the job tasks that you perform.

-Your doctor can refer you to your local Low Vision Aid Clinic.
+Your GP (doctor) can refer you to your local Low Vision Aid Clinic.
 You will be able to see a range of low tech equipment, for example magnifiers and task lighting, at the clinic.
 Your doctor can also give advice on counselling.

 Some eye clinics have Eye Clinic Liaison Officers (ECLOs) who can advise you on services in your local area.